-Accessory buildings for all residential dwellings in the SFR and FR zoning districts shall:
+Accessory buildings for all residential dwellings in the NR zoning district shall:

-- A. Be limited to two (2) buildings, with a combined area not to exceed the ground floor area of the principal residential structure.
-A parcel or lot zoned SFR cannot have two garages. - B. Be located on the same lot as the principal building. - C. Not exceed fifty (50%) of the rear yard. - D. Maintain a side yard setback of three (3) feet, a rear yard setback of ten (10) feet, unless abutting an alley in which case the rear yard setback shall be three (3) feet. - E. Not exceed a height of fourteen (14) feet, or the height of the principal residential dwelling, whichever is less.
+A. Be limited to two (2) buildings, with a combined area not to exceed the ground floor area of the principal residential structure.

-5.9.3 Multiple Family Residential (MFR) Districts
+- B. Be located on the same lot as the principal building. - C. Not exceed fifty (50%) of the rear yard. - D. Maintain a side yard setback of two (2) feet, a rear yard setback of five (5) feet, unless abutting an alley in which case the rear yard setback shall be three (3) feet. - E. Not exceed a height of twenty (20) feet, or the height of the principal residential dwelling, whichever is less.

-Accessory buildings in the MFR zoning district shall be approved as part of the site plan review process as to their location, mass and use, and shall:
+5.8.3 Multiple Family Residential (MFR) Districts

-A. Not exceed a height of fourteen (14) feet, or the height of the principal building, whichever is less.
+Accessory buildings in the MFR zoning district shall be approved as part of the site plan review process as to their location, mass, and use, and shall:

-5.9.4 Manufactured Housing (MH) District
+- A. Not exceed a height of fifteen (15) feet, or the height of the principal building, whichever is less. - 5.8.4 Neighborhood Mixed Use (NMU) and Downtown Mixed Use (DMU) Districts